You are here: Home > HDMI Over Ethernet

 This is how it works.

-HDMI over IP (many-to-many)
+HDMI over Network LAN (many-to-many)

 HDMI Over Ethernet Switch